MatthewKing/DeviceId/readme.md

 * `AddMacAddress()` adds the MAC address to the device ID.
 * `AddProcessorId()` adds the processor ID to the device ID.
 * `AddMotherboardSerialNumber()` adds the motherboard serial number to the device ID.
+* `AddSystemDriveSerialNumber()` adds the system drive's serial number to the device ID.
 * `AddFileToken(path)` adds a token stored at the specified path to the device ID.
 * `AddComponent(component)` adds a custom component (see below) to the device ID.